Cognitive behavioral therapy: Cognitive emotional behavioral therapy

-Cognitive emotional behavioral therapy (CEBT) is a form of CBT developed initially for individuals with eating disorders but now used with a range of problems including anxiety, depression, obsessive compulsive disorder (OCD), post-traumatic stress disorder (PTSD) and anger problems.
-It combines aspects of CBT and dialectical behavioral therapy and aims to improve understanding and tolerance of emotions in order to facilitate the therapeutic process.
+Cognitive emotional behavioral therapy (CEBT) is a form of CBT developed initially for individuals with eating disorders but now used with a range of problems including anxiety, depression, obsessive–compulsive disorder (OCD), post-traumatic stress disorder (PTSD) and anger problems.
+It combines aspects of CBT and dialectical behavior therapy and aims to improve understanding and tolerance of emotions in order to facilitate the therapeutic process.
 It is frequently used as a "pretreatment" to prepare and better equip individuals for longer-term therapy.

 Structured cognitive behavioral training

 Structured cognitive-behavioral training (SCBT) is a cognitive-based process with core philosophies that draw heavily from CBT.
 Like CBT, SCBT asserts that behavior is inextricably related to beliefs, thoughts, and emotions.
 SCBT also builds on core CBT philosophy by incorporating other well-known modalities in the fields of behavioral health and psychology: most notably, Albert Ellis's rational emotive behavior therapy.
 SCBT differs from CBT in two distinct ways.
 First, SCBT is delivered in a highly regimented format.
 Second, SCBT is a predetermined and finite training process that becomes personalized by the input of the participant.
 SCBT is designed to bring a participant to a specific result in a specific period of time.
 SCBT has been used to challenge addictive behavior, particularly with substances such as tobacco, alcohol and food, and to manage diabetes and subdue stress and anxiety.
 SCBT has also been used in the field of criminal psychology in the effort to reduce recidivism.